magnusdottirlab/Dorothea-to-GMT/README.md

 The user can easily select the desired confidence level.
 See dorothea's [paper](https://genome.cshlp.org/content/29/8/1363) or the comments in the script for what each confidence level signifies.

-The supplied gmt file in this repository contains TF-Target interactions with A, B, C, and D grades.
+The supplied gmt files in this repository contains TF-Target interactions with A, B, C, and D grades.

 Dorothea only supports mouse and human.
 The code required for both is in the script, simply comment/uncomment the one you don't need.